-Thoughts on the First Year as a PLTW Launch Lead Teacher
+Thoughts on 1st Year as a PLTW Launch Lead Teacher

 Laurie Bradshaw is an independent study teacher andLead Teacher at Valley View Charter in Stockton, California.
 Laurie is a dyslexia specialist.